tebe372/MCW-Media-AI/Whiteboard design session/WDS trainer guide - Media AI.md

 -   Hosted using Azure Web Apps

--   Separate App Service Plan for each app so they can be scaled independently
+-   Separate App Service Plan for each app so they can be scaled independently.

 -   Admin website secures using Azure AD so only Contoso employees can access it.